BoyceLab/DataSharingInABox/docs/acknowledgements.md

 # Acknowledgements

+!!! warning "Sample Content Only"
+    This page contains **example language and placeholders** designed to help registry teams build their own data sharing site.
+    Please **replace all placeholder text** with details specific to your own project, policies, and governance requirements.

-We gratefully acknowledge the following organizations, collaborators, and contributors:
+## We gratefully acknowledge the following organizations, collaborators, and contributors:

 ## 🧑‍🔬 Project Team